russethk/dev-repo/express-jobly/readme.md

 data input: `handle, name, num_employees, description, logo_url`

 **GET** `localhost:3001/companies/[handle]`<br>
 This should return a single company found by its id.
+This returns all of the data associated with this company, including all jobs associated with this company.

 **PATCH** `localhost:3001/companies/[handle]`<br>
 *Must be an admin*<br>